 We're taking a look at The Ferret, a venue in Preston that is being given some help by a new initiative by the Music Venue Trust

 The Music Venue Trust is a charity set up to help protect the various live music venues across the UK.
-Over the course of the pandemic, it was crucial in helping independent venues survive.
-Whether it was via the crowdfunder they started or through their contact with the government, as they persuaded them to hand out financial aid.
+Over the course of the pandemic, it was crucial in assisting independent venues to survive, whether it was via the crowdfunder they started or through their contact with the government, as they persuaded them to hand out financial aid.

 One of their recent initiatives is called Music Venue Properties which will look to purchase the freeholds of nine independent venues and then rent them back to the operators at a far fairer price than their current landlords.
 This ensures that the venues will be better protected from financial issues in the future.

-They are currently crowdfunding to make this scheme work, if it is successful, the Music Venue Trust will be able to buy up the freeholds for even more venues and help to secure their longevity.
-You can find all of the information on the scheme and the crowdfunder itself at this link here.
+They are currently crowdfunding to make this scheme work and, if it is successful, the Music Venue Trust will be able to step in and buy up said freeholds for even more venues, helping to secure their longevity.
+You can find all the information on the scheme and the crowdfunder itself at this link - here.

 We're going through each of those nine venues that the Music Venue Trust have selected and showing why they're so important.
 The first of which is The Ferret in Preston...

 The Ferret opened in 2006 and since then has become the place to be in Preston if you want to see the best upcoming bands.
 Quickly becoming a much-beloved venue that harbours a real sense of community, it encompasses everything that makes independent spaces for live music so important.

 With over 200 people able to fit in, they have welcomed in some truly brilliant names in the past such as Alt-J, Ed Sheeran, Idles and The Orielles.
 With gigs on pretty much every night, you'd struggle to find some entertainment that you don't enjoy.
 If you take a look at the list of artists who have played here and are scheduled to play, you'll notice just how diverse the artists they book are.